AleeshaK77/micro-prolog/README.md

 ```

 causes the interpreter to follow an infinite left-recursive branch, never reaching the base case — even when a finite proof exists.
 Prolog's depth-first strategy makes it incomplete in this sense: it may fail to find proofs that exist, depending on rule ordering and goal structure (Russell & Norvig, 2010).
 Reordering the clauses to place the base case first recovers termination for this class of problem.

 ---

+### Implementation Notes: Choice Points and the Trail

+A naive implementation of backward chaining manages the iteration over candidate rules explicitly, constructing and threading substitution objects at each step.
+Production Prolog interpreters use two complementary data structures to make this more efficient (Russell & Norvig, 2010).

+Rather than iterating over possible results from each subfunction, Prolog maintains a global stack of **choice points** corresponding to the branching points in *FOL-BC-Or* — the alternative clauses that have not yet been tried.
+This global stack is more efficient than recursive generator management and simplifies debugging, since a debugger can traverse it directly.

+Rather than constructing explicit substitution objects, Prolog uses **logic variables** that remember their current binding directly.
+At any point during inference, every variable is either unbound or bound to a term; together, these bindings implicitly define the substitution for the current proof branch.
+When a branch fails and the interpreter backtracks to a choice point, variables bound along the failed path must be unbound.
+This is managed via the **trail**: each time a variable is bound by unification, it is pushed onto the trail stack.
+On backtracking, variables are unbound in reverse order as they are popped from the trail, restoring the state at the previous choice point.

+This interpreter follows the simpler explicit-substitution model of FOL-BC-Ask rather than the trail-based implementation, which is appropriate for a transparent educational realisation of the algorithm.

+---